-Venous varieties arise when a permanently elevated pressure occurs in the venous system weakened by the disease process.
-A single varicose veins ( hemoroid, for example ) heal itself - usually throbbing, thrombosis (ie, clogging with a blood clot) , atrophies and taking over the veins of the body.
+Venous varicose veins arise when a permanently elevated pressure occurs in the venous system weakened by the disease process.
+A single varicose veins ( hemoroid, for example ) heal itself - usually throbbing, thrombosis (ie, clogging with a blood clot) , atrophy, and taking over the veins of the body.
 Therefore, the inflammation and thrombosis observed in the varicose veins is not the cause of the evil, but rather the adaptive process by which our body tries to remove the damaged part of the blood stream.
-However, varicose veins of the lower limbs or esophageal varices , the cause of which is systemic ( high venous pressure ), will create new and new varices until the cause is eliminated.
+However, varicose veins of the lower limbs or esophagus varices , the cause of which is systemic ( high venous pressure ), will create new and new varices until the cause is eliminated.

 Effect of adaptogens on venous varices